-As soon as you reach full term in your pregnancy (around 37 weeks), the last few days or weeks can seem to drag on for an eternity.
+As soon as you reach full term in your pregnancy (around 37 weeks), the last few days or weeks of waiting for labor to start can seem to drag on for an eternity.

 You’re so anxious to meet your new baby, but it’s starting to feel like you’ll be pregnant forever!

 At this point, it’s so hard not to obsess over every tiny change in your body wondering if labor is starting, and you might even be tempted to help it along with some self-induction techniques you found on the Internet.